• Skip to main content

 1. Place the inner pot in the Instant Pot base and plug in the unit.

-4. When the cycle is complete, the cooker beeps and LED display reads "0".
+4. When the cycle is complete, the cooker beeps and the LED display reads "0".
 Allow the cooker do natural pressure release (NPR) until the 'float valve' drops (about 10 minutes).
 The cooker then goes into "Keep warm" mode.
-At this point, your black eyed peas are ready to enjoy.
+At this point, you can add any leftover ham to the cooker and let it warm through before serving.

 How to cook black eyed peas on the stove